eunomie/log.winsos.net/_posts/2016-02-09-un-extend-ruby-classes.md

 It works!

+Simply imagine the class definition is splitted into small parts, the real definition is the aggregation of all partial classes.

-An other solution is to extend the class using `class_eval`:
+An other solution is to extend the class using `[class_eval][]`:

 ```ruby
 Array.class_eval do